HelloWallet/saml-generator/README.md

 -samlAssertionExpirationDays
 How long before the assertion is no longer valid

+-audience
+The Audience of the Assertion Conditions

 -destination
-Destination for saml response, the Recipient for the Subject, and the Audience of the Assertion Conditions
+Destination for saml response, the Recipient for the Subject, and the Audience of the Assertion Conditions if -audience isn't set

 -clientId
 The clientId for saml assertion attribute